GekkoTheFirst/challenge-one/README.md

 I prefer a terminal command.
 Do not forget to use *appium-doctor*.
 It helps you to locate a problematic point on your machine as Appium requires a lot of dependencies and correct paths.

 ### Run project
 If you read this section I assume you performed all required actions.
+To run this project you would need three terminal windows to be open.
+1. Emulator:
-* By now you should have android emulator that can be launched by:
+Open first terminal window and launch the android emulator.
+By now you should have created one that can be launched by:
 > $ /Users/{USER_NAME}/Library/Android/sdk/emulator/emulator -avd avd_name

 If you do not know the name of you emulator use this command to find existing emulators: